scotlandphp/opentickets/vagrant/README.markdown

 Anything in `app/webroot/index.php` will be served up, and all other `index.php` files ignored.

-Note, we recommend using the [FriendsOfCake/app-template](https://github.com/FriendsOfCake/app-template) for new applications.

-### Custom Domain Name

 If you want to access the site using a custom domain name, edit your `/etc/hosts` file to have the following line: